Pegoku/freecad-wakatime/README.md

 ## Report Bugs

-If you encounter any bugs or issues while using the FreeCad-wakatime extension, please report them by opening an issue on the [GitHub Issues](https://github.com/Pegoku/freecad-wakatime/issues) page.
+If you encounter any bugs or issues while using the FreeCAD-WakaTime extension, please report them by opening an issue on the [GitHub Issues](https://github.com/Pegoku/freecad-wakatime/issues) page.
 Your feedback is valuable and helps improve the extension.

 ## License